 Wildlands Ecological Consultants undertook a reassessment of sites identified in earlier studies from November 2017 to January 2018.
 From this there have been 222 potential significant natural areas identified in Porirua and letters have been sent to directly affected landowners.

-We conducted a large number of site visits around Porirua between June and December 2018 with our ecologists at the request of landowners.
+We conducted a large number of site visits around Porirua between June and December 2019 with our ecologists at the request of landowners.
 This was important to ensure that the mapping and assessment of these areas is as up to date and accurate as possible.
 Changes to some of the mapping have been made based on these site visits.
-You can view these amendments in our online map (link below).
+You can view identified significant natural areas in our Proposed District Plan.

-For more detailed information on this topic, please view the significant natural areas FAQ webpage or the Wildlands (2018) Draft Assessment of Ecological Site Significance in Porirua City – Methodology.
+For more detailed information on this topic, please view the significant natural areas FAQ webpage or the Wildlands (2018) Methodology for the Assessment of Ecological Site Significance in Porirua City